Travis Jankowski Player Props: Rangers vs. Tigers

 Travis Jankowski At The Plate

-- He has not hit a home run in his 36 games this season.
+- In 37 games played this year, he has not hit a long ball.

-- In 22.2% of his games this year, Jankowski has driven in at least one run.
-In three of those games (8.3%) he recorded two or more RBI.
+- Jankowski has had at least one RBI in 21.6% of his games this year (eight of 37), with two or more RBI three times (8.1%).

-- In 38.9% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (13.9%).
+- He has scored in 37.8% of his games this season, with two or more runs scored in 13.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.